-I’m Olivia Gentile, an author, a journalist, a wife, a mother to a little girl, a stepmother to two young adults, and a daughter to two vigorous 70-somethings.
+I’m Olivia Gentile, an author, a journalist, a wife, a mother to a tween, a stepmother to two young adults, and a daughter to two vigorous elders.

 I’m lucky: I was a grandchild until my late 30s.
 As a kid, I only knew my mom’s parents casually, but later, when I was in my 20s and they were in their 80s, they became two of the most important people in my life.

 My mom’s dad died in 2005, when he was 93 and I was 30.
 My mom’s mom survived him by six years—long enough to help me finish my first book, get to know my husband, and hold our newborn girl.